scurth/aquaponic_control/README.md

 ## Notes
 ---
    YOCTOPUCE\_HEATER uses a YOCTOPUCE PT100 sensor and YOCTORELAY to switch an aquarium heater to the desired state, depending on the current temperature and time of the day.
+Additionally the heater will be activated, if the solar power surplus reaches a certain value, while the temperature if the water is still under the defined maximum.

 ## License
 ---